• Recipes

 Instructions

-• Using a stand mixer fitted with a large mixing bowl, beat together the butter and brown sugar until the color is lightened and the mixture is fluffy.
+• Cream Butter and Sugar.
+Using a stand mixer and a large bowl, beat the butter and brown sugar together until the color is lightened and the mixture is fluffy.
 Scrape down the sides of the bowl with a rubber spatula as needed.

-• Add eggs and vanilla extract.
-Continue to beat until all is well combined.
+• Add Eggs and Vanilla.
+Add the eggs and vanilla extract and continue to beat until all is well combined.

 2 Large Eggs, 2 Teaspoons Vanilla Extract

-• Sift together flour, espresso powder, baking powder, and salt.
-Add the flour mixture and beat until it is incorporated.
+• Sift and Add.
+Sift together flour, instant espresso powder, baking powder, and salt.
+Add the flour mixture to the wet ingredients and beat until it is incorporated.

-1 ⅓ Cups All Purpose Flour, 2 Tablespoons Instant Espresso Coffee, 1 ½ Teaspoons Baking Powder, ½ Teaspoon Salt
+1 ⅓ Cups All Purpose Flour, 2 Tablespoons Instant Espresso Powder, 1 ½ Teaspoons Baking Powder, ½ Teaspoon Salt

-• With a rubber spatula fold in the toffee bits and 5 ounces (about ⅔) of the chocolate chunks.
+• Add Toffee and Chocolate.
+Remove the bowl from the mixer and with a rubber spatula fold in the toffee bits and ⅔ of the chocolate chunks.

 ½ Cup Toffee Bits, 7 Ounces Milk Chocolate

-• Cool the blondies completely in the pan.
+Cool the blondies completely in the pan on a wire rack.
 Using the parchment paper lift the blondies from the pan and place them on a cutting board.
 Cut them into squares or bars.
 If not eaten immediately, wrap individually and store in an airtight container.

 Video